lf-edge/ekuiper/deploy/docker/README.md

 # Image Variants

-The `emqx/kuiper` images come in many flavors, each designed for a specific use case.
+The `lfedge/ekuiper` images come in many flavors, each designed for a specific use case.

-## `emqx/kuiper:<tag>`
+## `lfedge/ekuiper:<tag>`

 This is the development Docker image, which is based on Debian and it also includes a Golang build environment.
 If you are unsure about what your needs  are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code, compile plugins for eKuiper,  and start the  container to run your app), as well as the base to build other images.
 Please be aware of that this image is the biggest size, and it's usually used for development purpose.

 Notice: This image is the equivalent to development image of `x.x.x-dev` in 0.3.x versions.

-## `emqx/kuiper:<tag>-slim`
+## `lfedge/ekuiper:<tag>-slim`

-This image is also based on Debian, and only contains the minimal packages needed to run `kuiper`.
-The difference between with previous image (`emqx/kuiper:<tag>`) is that this image does not include Golang development environment.
+This image is also based on Debian, and only contains the minimal packages needed to run eKuiper.
+The difference between this and previous image (`lfedge/ekuiper:<tag>`) is that this image does not include Golang development environment.
 The typical usage of this image would be deploy the plugins compiled in previous Docker image instances.
 This is the official recommended image if you want to deploy & run  customized plugins into eKuiper.

-## `emqx/kuiper:<tag>-alpine`
+## `lfedge/ekuiper:<tag>-alpine`

 This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.